Antipsychotic medications: a timeline of innovations and remaining challenges

 Despite this, antipsychotic drugs have actions on multiple neurotransmitters in the brain, not just dopamine receptors, and drugs within each group also vary in their mechanism, other side effects, and efficacy.14

-Today, atypical antipsychotic drugs are more often used because of their lack of movement-related side effects.
+Today, atypical antipsychotic drugs are more often used because they are less likely to cause movement-related side effects.
 However, some carry other long-term side effects, such as weight gain, diabetes, and metabolic and cardiovascular complications, which require management.26

 Acknowledgments